 The mobile viewports are listed from smallest to largest according to width.

 Edit the mobile viewports as desired.

-Any changes you make to the experience (for example, if you change the text in a heading) are applied to the experience on all devices.
+Any changes you make to the experience are applied to the experience on all devices.
+For example, you change the text in a heading.